BCDevOps/devops-platform-workshops/openshift-201/logging.md

 ![kibana-main](images/logging/kibana-main.png)

-1. Is your Index Pattern you created above.
+1. Index Pattern you created above.
-2. Are the fields selected to show (`_source` is selected by default)
+2. Fields selected to show (`_source` is selected by default)
-3. Are the Available Fields to choose
+3. Available Fields to add to your display
-4. Is the results shown or the log entries that match the filter, search, etc.
+4. Log entries that match the filter, search, etc.
-5. Is the time frame shown
+5. Current activity given the time frame chosen
-6. Is the search bar used to search for specific entries
+6. Search bar used to search for specific entries
-7. Is the time frame chosen for the logs shown (default is last 15 minutes)
+7. Time frame chosen for the logs shown (default is last 15 minutes)

 ### Fields
 Let's select 2 fields for viewing from the `Availalbe feilds` panel on the left.